Constellation Energy Foundation (Rembrandt Foundation Inc)

 Geographic Alignment: Strong preference for projects in Constellation's operating communities (Illinois, Maryland, New York, Pennsylvania, and Texas).
 Projects must be located where Constellation does business.

-Innovation Theme Alignment (E2 Program): Applications must explicitly align with at least one of three innovation themes: Access/Equity in Energy, Sustainability Amidst Growing Energy Needs, or Nuclear Technology & Clean Energy.
+Innovation Theme Alignment (E2 Programme): Applications must explicitly align with at least one of three innovation themes: Access/Equity in Energy, Sustainability Amidst Growing Energy Needs, or Nuclear Technology & Clean Energy.
 Successful 2024 recipients included Illinois State University's "Smart Choices: Empowering Future Leaders in Energy and Sustainability" workshop and University of Illinois Urbana-Champaign's ReGen Lab.

 Constellation Connection: "Preference will be given to projects with a clear connection to Constellation's Clean Energy Center communities, customers, or have active employee engagement."
 This suggests applications should highlight any existing relationships with Constellation facilities, employees, or service areas.